tessyjames/Intune-PowerShell-Management/Scenario Modules/IntuneFirewallRulesMigration/DEVSUMMARY.md

 Or

-Run the following commad in a powershell session (run as administrator)
+Run the following commad in a powershell session - run as administrator(this is best if you cloned the repo from Github or DI)

 ```PowerShell
 Import-Module .\FirewallRulesMigration.psm1